sqlc-dev/sqlc/docs/reference/config.md

 - `rule`:
   - A [Common Expression Language (CEL)](https://github.com/google/cel-spec) expression.
 Required.
 - `message`:
-  - An optional message shown when the rule returns true.
+  - An optional message shown when this rule evaluates to `true`.

-See the [vet](../howto/vet.md) documentation for help writing custom rules.
+See the [vet](../howto/vet.md) documentation for a list of built-in rules and help writing custom rules.

 ```yaml
 version: 2